szw19941221/Past-Project/README.md

 # Past-Project:
-  This repositoty contains some of my past projects during universities
+  This repositoty contains some of my past projects during universitiy period.